 A Sermon on Romans 12:6-8Read more

 Why does God give different spiritual gifts to each Christian?
-Working from Romans 12:6-8, Dr. Martyn Lloyd-Jones tells us that God equips his church in order to strengthen and build it up to accomplish the task of preaching the Gospel and disciplining all nations in the name of the Father, Son, and Holy Spirit.
-We see in the early church that many of the early believers had different roles and purposes in bringing about the kingdom of God, some as apostles, some as prophets, and other as evangelist.
+In this sermon on Romans 12:6–8 titled “Lessons From the Early Church,” Dr. Martyn Lloyd-Jones tells that God equips His church in order to strengthen and build it up to accomplish the task of preaching the gospel and disciplining all nations in the name of the Father, Son, and Holy Spirit.
+It is seen in the early church that many of the early believers had different roles and purposes in bringing about the kingdom of God – some as apostles, some as prophets, and others as evangelists.
 The prophets and the apostles form the foundation from which the whole church was to be built.
 They wrote Scripture and spoke the very words of God as God’s emissaries to his people.
 They were often the ones to lay hands on others so that they would receive the power and the giftings of the Holy Spirit, displaying the apostles’ power and authority.
 Furthermore, some have the specific gift of leading and teaching.
 These men are called elders, shepherds, overseers, and presbyters.
 All these titles convey the same role as the leader amongst God’s people.
-These are the ones God has specially gifted to preach the Gospel and shepherd the people of God.
+These are the ones whom God has specially gifted to preach the gospel and shepherd the people of God.
 This is a charge given by the Holy Spirit of God for the glory of God and the edification of the church.

 Additional Scripture Translations